data-to-insight/cs-demand-model/README.md

 to pass on any required metadata about the files.
 However, as mentioned, I'm not sure the metadata is that important, so there may be additional scope for improvement.

+The important thing is that the different files for each year is combined correctly, so we need to know the year of each file.
+How to provide this information depends on the datastore implementation.

 TODO: Review the datastore API